 Natural Gas Distribution Infrastructure Safety and Modernization (NGDISM) Grant Program

-The Natural Gas Distribution Infrastructure Safety and Modernization (NGDISM) Grant Program is a federal funding opportunity administered by the U.S. Department of Transportation.
-With $98 million available, the program supports efforts to repair, rehabilitate, and replace aging natural gas distribution infrastructure across the country.
-If your municipality, gas utility, or local government operates leak-prone pipelines or outdated distribution systems, this grant could provide the funding needed to modernize your infrastructure and protect public safety.
+The Natural Gas Distribution Infrastructure Safety and Modernization (NGDISM) Grant Program is a federal funding opportunity administered by the Pipeline and Hazardous Materials Safety Administration (PHMSA), within the U.S. Department of Transportation.
+With $98 million available for the FY 2026 cycle, the program supports efforts to repair, rehabilitate, and replace aging natural gas distribution infrastructure across the country.
+If your municipality, community-owned utility, or tribal government operates leak-prone pipelines or outdated distribution systems, this grant could provide the funding needed to modernize your infrastructure and protect public safety.

 What Is the NGDISM Grant Program?